kissen/fmajor/README.md

    `ListenAddress`.

-   You should configure your reverse proxy to use HTTPS, otherwise third parties will be able to listen to your connection with `fmajor`.
+   You should configure your reverse proxy to use HTTPS, otherwise third parties will be able to spy on your interactions with `fmajor`.
 [Let's Encrypt](https://letsencrypt.org/) with [Certbot](https://certbot.eff.org/) is the canonical choice.